rfl-urbaniak/teaching/menu/criminology.md

 ## Introduction to Bayesian data analysis for criminology

+### Exam registration form

+If you are willing to participate in the final exam, please fill out this registration form:

+- <a href="https://docs.google.com/forms/d/e/1FAIpQLSenChmOf9-BYm-ybIJU5t_GnJJB1mU5hXI70RCh_te0wDIOqw/viewform?usp=sf_link">Registration form</a>

 ### Feedback for the first version of your projects has been sent